hyoo-ru/mam_mol/readme.md

 	<= No $mol_button_major title \No
 ```

-Or the same code through TypeScript would be:
+Or the same code in TypeScript would be:

 ```typescript
 @ $mol_mem